antpowell/CS-At-A-Glance/CSAtAGlance.md

 #### GOOD FOR

-When constant lookup is needed and an index is avaliable.
+When constant lookup is needed and an index is available.

 #### NOT GOOD FOR